UM Copyright Guidelines

 For information about restrictions imposed on licenced electronic library resources, see the University of Manitoba Libraries Conditions of Access.

 Some resources have other types of licences, such as Creative Commons works.
-All resources with a Creative Commons licence may be shared freely for non-commercial purposes without permission, provided attribution is given.
+All resources with a Creative Commons licence may be shared freely for non-commercial purposes without permission, provided attribution and the Creative Commons license are included.
 Some Creative Commons resources have licence restrictions regarding adapting, cropping, commercial use, etc. See the Creative Commons website for more details.